2022 All-Ireland Senior Hurling Championship

-The 2022 All-Ireland Senior Hurling Championship was the 135th staging of the All-Ireland Senior Hurling Championship, the Gaelic Athletic Association's premier inter-county hurling tournament, since its establishment in 1887.
+The 2022 All-Ireland Senior Hurling Championship (SHC) was the 135th staging of the All-Ireland Senior Hurling Championship, the Gaelic Athletic Association's premier inter-county hurling tournament, since its establishment in 1887.
 The provincial fixtures were released on 27 November 2021.
-The championship began on 16 April 2022 and ended on 17 July 2022.
+The competition began on 16 April 2022 and concluded on 17 July 2022.

-Limerick entered the championship as defending champions having won the previous two championships.
+Limerick entered the competition as defending champion, having won the two previous editions.

-Westmeath, having won the 2021 Joe McDonagh Cup, returned to the Leinster Championship for the first time since the 2017 competition.
+Westmeath, having won the 2021 Joe McDonagh Cup, returned to the Leinster SHC for the first time since the 2017 competition.

-The All-Ireland final was played on 17 July 2022 at Croke Park in Dublin, between Limerick and Kilkenny.
-Defending champions Limerick won the game by 1-31 to 2-26 to claim their fourth title in five years and their first ever three-in-a-row.
+The final was played on 17 July 2022 at Croke Park in Dublin, between Limerick and Kilkenny.
+Defending champion Limerick won the game by 1–31 to 2–26, claiming a first three-in-a-row, as well as a fourth title in five years.

-Limerick captain Declan Hannon became the first captain to lift the Liam MacCarthy Cup four times.
+Declan Hannon of Limerick became the first captain to lift the Liam MacCarthy Cup four times.